PacoReinaCampo/MPSoC-NoC/README.md

 **Implementation in VHDL & (System)Verilog of a Network on Chip and simulation in GHDL & Icarus Verilog**

-Network on Chip (NoC) is a network based communications subsystem on an integrated circuit, between modules in a System on a Chip (SoC).
+A Network on Chip (NoC) is a network based communications subsystem on an Integrated Circuit (IC), between modules in a System on a Chip (SoC).
 The modules on the IC are IP cores schematizing functions of the system, and are designed to be modular in the sense of network science.
 A NoC is a router based packet switching network between SoC modules.

 **MIT License**

 Copyright (c) 2018-2019 by the author(s)

 Permission is hereby granted, free of charge, to any person obtaining a copy